-Sir, I rise to present the Budget for the year 2009-2010.
+I rise to present the Interim Budget for 2009-10.

 Five years ago the people of India had voted for change.
 In the words of our Prime Minister, Dr. Manmohan Singh, people had sought "a change in the manner in which this country is run, a change in the national priorities and a change in the processes and focus of the Government".
-The Common Minimum Programme of the United Progressive Alliance, built around 'Aam Aadmi', was a response to this call for change as indicated by Shri P. Chidambaram in July 2004, this programme spelt out seven clear economic objectives:
+The Common Minimum Programme of the United Progressive Alliance, built around 'Aam Aadmi', was a response to this call for change.
+As indicated by Shri P. Chidambaram in July 2004, this programme spelt out seven clear economic objectives: